 When not treated early, a hole in your tooth can lead to complications that may require more extensive dental work than just a simple cavity filling.
 Problems created by untreated cavities include:

 Regular dental check-ups prevent the escalation of decay.
 If you do need restorative dental work, Dr. Shalman delivers a wide range of services to take care of the problem.
-Since he’s also been trained as a cosmetic dentist, you’ll look as good as you feel.
+Since he’s also among the top-rated cosmetic dentists, you’ll look as good as you feel.

 Treatment for a hole in a tooth depends on the extent of damage.
 Advanced dentistry procedures enable your dentist to stop further decay and restore the affected tooth to its full function and appearance.
 Treatment options include: